thataruby/os242/links.md

 * [Memory Allocation Techniques](https://www.youtube.com/watch?v=JPaevdRfmV0) -- This video explores static and dynamic memory allocation and the issue of fragmentation.
 It stands out for for its clear animations that simplify complex memory management concepts.

+* [How to View Your Linux Processes](https://www.freecodecamp.org/news/linux-top/) -- A resource on how to use the top command in Linux to view and manage system processes.
+It is helpful because top is crucial for monitoring system performance, helping users identify processes consuming too many resources and manage them effectively.
 <br>
 <hr>-